IV Drip Hydration is a low-risk procedure of administering vitamins and medications directly into the bloodstream.

 Everyone has their own pain threshold, and we do our best to make each experience as comfortable as possible.
 We may also apply a topical numbing spray for added comfort.

+Our practice is Doctor led.
 Our team of Healthcare professionals is made up of GMC Registered Doctors, NMC Registered Nurses, GPC Pharmacists and Nutritionists.
 Our team has over 100 years combined medical experience in the NHS.
 We are regulated by the Care Quality Commission (CQC) for treatment and diagnosis.

 While the majority of our customers are eligible, we reserve the right to withhold treatment if we feel it would create complications or concerns.
 We do not offer our services to anyone under the age of 18.

 Everyone is different and will therefore experience varied results.
 Some feel more energised and detoxified after their infusion where as others may not notice a physical difference but will have more vitamins in their system which are bioavailable for the body to absorb.